Overview

 • Real People/Real Experiences are scoped at 90 minutes over the course of one week.
 We currently run seven Real People/Real Experiences per academic year.

-3. IEE (Interprofessional Experience Education)
+3. IEE (Interprofessional Experiential Education)

 • IEE events are semi-structured IPE opportunities that support and encourage interprofessional collaboration in clinical placements/practicum settings.
 In IEE events, participants extend collaborative skills introduced in course-based IPE events like SITEs and PFNs in more complex, less structured settings and develop and practice new skills that have direct relevance in specific clinical placements.